Liposuction or liposculpture, is a minimally invasive technique which reshapes specific areas of the body by removing excess fatty deposits.

 - A delay in healing, especially if you are diabetic or a smoker

 - A tumescent and super-wet liposuction may cause complications as a result of the anaesthetic fluid injections.
-These complications may include lignocaine toxicity which occurs if the solution has a high content of lignocaine or lungs may collect fluid, if there is an excess of fluid given.
+These complications may include lignocaine toxicity which occurs if the solution has a high content of lignocaine, or the lungs may collect fluid if there is an excess of fluid given.
 I rarely perform liposuction of more than 5kgs, so these risks are greatly reduced.

 - Allergic reaction to drugs

-- Fat clots or blot clots may form, which may travel to the lungs that can be life threatening
+- Blood or fat clots form and travel to the lungs; this can be life threatening

-- Friction burns or other possible damages to the nerves or skin
+- Friction burns or other damage to the skin and/or nerves

 - Additional surgery may be required to revise complications